catrujilla/pyDHM/docs/index.md

-## PyDHM

-An open-source Python library to numerically recover the complex wavefield information of samples from Digital Holographic Microscopy (DHM) for a wide variety of experimental recording configurations.
-Among others, the library includes:

-## Examples

-In the following videos, you can see some examples of holographic videos compensated with thw DRF algorithm.
-The results reported in the following sections were obtained from running the algorithm on a computer supported by an Intel® Xeon® CPU E3-1270 v5 @ 3.60 GHz with 64 GB of RAM.

-### USAF Test
+# pyDHM

+## An Open-Source Python library for Digital Holographic Microscopy Imaging.

+pyDHM is an open-source Python library aimed at Digital Holographic Microscopy (DHM) applications.
+The pyDHM is a user-friendly library written in the robust programming language of Python that provides a set of numerical processing algorithms for reconstructing amplitude and phase images for a broad range of optical DHM configurations.
+The pyDHM implements phase-shifting approaches for in-line and slightly off-axis systems and enables phase compensation for telecentric and non-telecentric systems.
+In addition, pyDHM includes three propagation algorithms for numerical focusing complex amplitude distributions in DHM and digital holography (DH) setups.
+We have validated the library using numerical and experimental holograms.

+### Reconstruction algorithms for different optical DHM configurations

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/sUeVBAqYXJU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>